Adesimba was the only child of Sharon, a spirited teen who gave birth alone in Atlanta in 1975.

 In the summer of 2001, Kreps finally has the courage to face his past — to track Sharon down, and try to make the past up to her.

 Tiger was an early Panther who moved from Oakland to Atlanta in the mid-1970s.
 At the Atlanta Uhuru Center, he was captivated by the dancing figure of Sharon.
 He was about to ask her out, when he saw a toddler attached.
 In the end, both of them stole his heart — and he, theirs.
 After marrying Sharon, he adopted Adesimba.

 Tiger also adopts Sharon's dream of gathering other social visionaries to live their values out on rural land in Virginia.
 Tragically, just as they break ground for the Ubuntu community, Sharon is diagnosed with a brain tumor.

 After she dies, Tiger carries on, parenting Adesimba, and realizing Sharon's dream of Ubuntu.

 By the summer of 2001, Tiger is well established as Ubuntu's guardian.

 Ubuntu — a visionary collective in rural Virginia — was founded in 1980, just as Ronald Reagan came to power.
 From Black Panthers, gay liberationists and United Farm Workers, to disillusioned draft dodgers, spiritual seekers and back-to-the-land folk, they united around communal values, and "less is more".
 They learned to navigate their differences, believing that Because we are, I am.

-In the summer of 2001, at the opening of our story, Ubuntu is organizing family farmers to save public ownership of their watershed, in the face of corporate interests trying to privatize it.
+In the summer of 2001, Ubuntu is organizing family farmers to save public ownership of their watershed, in the face of corporate interests trying to privatize it.